miurahr/aqtinstall/docs/cli.rst

     Use the `--extensions` flag to list all relevant options for a host/target.
     Incompatible with the `--extensions` flag, but may be combined with any other flag.

-.. option:: --extensions <Qt version>
+.. option:: --extensions (<Qt version> | latest)

-    Qt version in the format of "5.X.Y".
-When set, this prints all valid arguments for the `--extension` flag for Qt 5.X.Y with a host/target.
+    Qt version in the format of "5.X.Y", or the keyword `latest`.
+    When set, this prints all valid arguments for the `--extension` flag for Qt 5.X.Y, or the latest version of Qt if `latest` is specified.
-    Incompatible with all other flags.
+    Incompatible with the `--extension` flag.

 .. option:: --filter-minor <Qt minor version>

     Print versions of Qt that have a particular minor version.
     For example, `aqt list qt5 windows desktop --filter-minor 12` would print all versions of Qt for Windows Desktop beginning with 5.12.
-    May be combined with the `--extension` flag and either the `--latest-version` or `--latest-modules` flags.
+    May be combined with any other flag to filter the output of that flag.

-.. option:: --modules <Qt version>
+.. option:: --modules (<Qt version> | latest)

     Qt version in the format of "5.X.Y".
-When set, this lists all the modules available for Qt 5.X.Y with a host/target/extension.
+When set, this lists all the modules available for Qt 5.X.Y with a host/target/extension, or the latest version of Qt if `latest` is specified.
-    May be combined with the `--extension` flag.

-.. option:: --arch <Qt version>
+.. option:: --arch (<Qt version> | latest)

     Qt version in the format of "5.X.Y".
-When set, this prints all architectures available for Qt 5.X.Y with a host/target/extension.
+When set, this prints all architectures available for Qt 5.X.Y with a host/target/extension, or the latest version of Qt if `latest` is specified.
-    May be combined with the `--extension` flag.

 .. option:: --latest-version

     Print only the newest version available
-    May be combined with the `--extension` and/or `--filter-minor` flags.

-.. option:: --latest-modules

-    List all the modules available for the latest version of Qt, or a minor version if the `--filter-minor` flag is set.
     May be combined with the `--extension` and/or `--filter-minor` flags.